Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues (F1, F2) are highly effective and specific, perfectly fulfilling their purpose of misdirecting to the other answer choices.
-F1 clearly describes Sushi Rolls, and F2 clearly describes Lasagna Bolognese.
-They leave no doubt as to what they refer to among the choices, making them strong misdirection tools.
+Both fake clues are excellent at misdirection.
+They steer the player away from pizza and towards the other answers by suggesting artistic endeavors.
+The clues are well-crafted and effectively misleading.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices